luk32/vim-config/README.md

 #### Dependencies.

-One has to have installed `python-jedi` module to support auto-completion:
+One has to have installed following modules

+  * `python-jedi` to support auto-completion
+  * `python-flake8` for pep8 compliance checks

 ```
 aptitude install python-jedi
+aptitude install python-flake8
 ```

 #### Repository.